HotCakeX/Set-DynamicIPDoHServer/README.md

 - Created, targeted and tested on the latest version of Windows 11

 - Once you run this module for the first time and supply it with your DoH template and DoH domain, it will create a scheduled task that will run every ~5 minutes in order to check for new IP changes for the dynamic DoH server.
+You can change the interval in Task Scheduler.

 - the module and the scheduled task will use both IPv4s and IPv6s of the dynamic DoH server. the task will run whether or not any user is logged on.